A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Related Work

-Despite the attention afforded to the task, success has been limited by the fact that until recently, there were no good sentence-level paraphrasers.
-Earlier attempts (e.g.~\citealp{napoles-etal-2016-sentential}) using earlier MT paradigms were not able to produce fluent output, and publicly available paraphrase datasets have only been made available in the past few years \citep{wieting-gimpel-2018-paranmt,hu-etal-2019-improved}.
-Moreover, the majority of the work has focused on synonym substitution rather than more radical changes in sentence structure, which inevitably limits the coverage achieved.
-Recently, \citet{federmann-etal-2019-multilingual} undertook an evaluation of paraphrase generation, showing that neural techniques outperformed humans when measuring adequacy (as well as cost).
+Despite the attention afforded to the task, success has been limited by the fact that until recently, there were no good \textit{sentence-level} paraphrasers---\citet{federmann-etal-2019-multilingual} showed that neural paraphrasers can now outperform humans for adequacy and cost.
+Attempts (e.g.~\citealp{napoles-etal-2016-sentential}) using earlier MT paradigms were not able to produce fluent output, and publicly available paraphrase datasets have only been recently released \citep{wieting-gimpel-2018-paranmt,hu-etal-2019-improved}.
+Moreover, most works focus on synonym substitution rather than more radical changes in sentence structure, limiting the coverage achieved.